SimplyStaking/agoric-cl-setup-docs/README.md

 This is a step-by-step guide explaining how to set up a Chainlink node and an oracle on Agoric

-## WHEN CLONING DAPP-ORACLE - USE BRANCH mfig-cl-aggregator
+## WHEN CLONING DAPP-ORACLE - USE BRANCH main

 ## Requirements